shaCode256/GiveAndTake/README.md

 6) The administrator is given the option to add an event with a special icon

-7) The application displays a notification on the phone about a new request or event (according to the user's preferences).
+7) The application offers a notification service for a new request/event, according to the user's preferences.

 8) The app enables users to report other users